AgustinCB/study/os/ostep/chap30/solutions.md

 6. Now change the location of the sleep to c6 (this models a consumer taking something off the queue and then doing something with it for a while), again using a single-entry buffer.
 What time do you predict in this case?

 Roughly l/2.

+7. Finally, change the buffer size to 3 again (-m 3).
+What time do you predict now?

+Same time, it's not a function of buffer size.